Privacy Notice for Tackling Inequalities Fund

 - Send reports to Sport England

-- Promote successful applicants via Think Active social media channels
+- Promote successful applicants via Think Active social media channels and with partners.

 - Help us to develop and improve our services